Marvin-Brouwer/FluentSerializer/docs/help/basic-concepts/Converters-EnumConverter.md

 Since this is a `Flag enum`, you can combine these in whatever way you like and the converter can handle it.
 However, it will always use the follow this quantity order: `UseEnumMember > UseDescription > UseName > UseNumberValue`;
 This is straight forward for both serializing and deserializing.
-However, when serializing this effectively has the same result as `UseDescription | UseName` since it will always have a member name.
+However, when serializing `...
+UseName | UseNumberValue` effectively has the same result as `...
+UseName` since it will always have a member name.

 In addition to the `EnumFormat` some converters may have additional configuration.
 For example, the JSON serializer allows you to specify whether you'd like the output of the number to be a string `"0"` instead of a number `0`: